 Delusional Disorder Diagnosis

 Before a doctor diagnoses you with a delusional disorder, they will most likely make sure your symptoms aren’t caused by other illnesses.
-The most common with overlapping symptoms include:
+The most common overlapping symptoms include:

 - Alzheimer’s disease